NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-03.md

 ## Conclusion

-The application permits unrestricted search engine indexing of internal and functional endpoints, leading to unnecessary disclosure of application structure and behavior.
-Proper index controls and access restrictions are required to limit reconnaissance opportunities.
+The application exposes webserver metafiles that disclose internal paths and functional details.
+This information is publicly accessible and can be leveraged during reconnaissance to accelerate targeted attacks.